 Best time for plum blossoms: early February to late March

 January 28 – the end of March

 Admission 1,200 yen (adult) 600 yen (child)

 *Green tea and sweets included

 From JR Kyoto Station, it is a 35 min bus ride to Kitano Tenmangu.

 6. Tsukigase Plum Valley (Nara)

 Tsukigase Plum Valley is a scenic natural attraction located in the northern part of Nara prefecture.
 It attracts numerous visitors every year as one of the most popular plum blossom viewing spots in the Kansai region.
-The Satsuki river runs through the beautiful mountainous valley which is home to approximately 10,000 plum trees which start to bloom in early February.
+The Satsuki river runs through the beautiful mountainous valley which is home to approximately 10,000 plum trees that start to bloom in early February.
 As you take a stroll along the valley, you will be welcomed by the pleasant smell of plum flowers which also attracts small birds.
-In early April, about 3,000 Sakura trees are in full bloom, which also makes for an incredible scenery.
+In early April, about 3,000 Sakura trees are in full bloom, which also makes for incredible scenery.

 Tsukigase Plum Valley

 Best time for plum blossoms: mid-February to late March